-- To coordinate the proper reception of volunteers attending the project. - To organize activities with the local coordinators. - o To coordinate free time activities for the group. - To submit reports of activities and results with the coordinator from Vive Mexico. - o To full fill formats and evaluation of participants. - o To gather evidence of the activities and results of the projects. - o To encourage volunteers to participate in activities and at the end of the project complete the evaluation. - o To find adult turtles and collect their eggs. - o To move the eggs to a protected place called Vivero. - o To release newborn baby turtles into the sea. - o To patrol the beaches at night. - To make some reconstruction in the most important turtle camps from the region.
+- To coordinate the proper reception of volunteers attending the project.
+0 - To organize activities with the local coordinators.
+0 - To coordinate free time activities for the group.
+0 - To submit reports of activities and results with the coordinator from Vive Mexico.
+0 - 0 To full fill formats and evaluation of participants. - To gather evidence of the activities and results of the projects.
+0 - To encourage volunteers to participate in activities and at the end of the project complete the evaluation.
+0 - To find adult turtles and collect their eggs.
+0 - To move the eggs to a protected place called Vivero.
+0 - To release newborn baby turtles into the sea.
+0 - To patrol the beaches at night.
+0 - To make some reconstruction in the most important turtle camps from the region.
+0